m0ngr31/kanzi/README.md

 - Continue watching next episode of last show that was watched
 - Play next episode of a show
 - Play newest episode of a show
+- List recently added media
+- List available albums by an artist
 - Clean/Update video and audio sources
-- "What's playing?" functionality for music, movies, and TV SHOWS
+- "What's playing?" functionality for music, movies, and shows
+- Cycle through audio and subtitle streams
-- Searching for something in your library
+- Search for something in your library
-- "Party mode" for music (shuffle all)
-- Play audio playlists
-- Play specific album
 - Execute addons
+- Shutdown/reboot/sleep/hibernate system
+- Toggle fullscreen
+- Eject disc

 ## Kodi Setup